AnimalinAshell/Mock-Development-Agency/README.md

 # Mock-Development-Agency
 Simple and mobile-responsive mock consulting site.
-If you want to download and check out the site you may need to change the css link on the html files.
+If you want to download and check out the site you need to put style.css in a folder called "css" folder and the images in a folder called "img".